 Some people never leave the comfort of guided meditations.
 Even if they’ve been meditating for ten plus years.

 Guided meditations give people structure and gentle guidance throughout the meditation process.
-A calm voice usually speaks over some sort of white noise-like nature sounds.
+A calm voice usually speaks over some white noise-like nature sounds.

-They remind you to breathe and give you suggestions on what to concentrate on.
+They remind you to breathe and give you suggestions on what to concentrate.
 Some may even suggest mantras for you to repeat.

 The downside of guided meditations is that it’s hard to find any that are less than ten minutes long online.
-If you’re just starting out, ten minutes is a long time.
+If you’re starting, ten minutes is a long time.

 Try listening to a ten minute guided meditation for sleep, before bed.
 That way if you don’t finish your meditation, it’s because you fell into a peaceful slumber.

 Think of meditation like a little workout for your brain.
 You don’t want to jump right back into what you were doing before you let your mind recover.